python/cpython/Doc/reference/lexical_analysis.rst

 (4)
    Individual code units which form parts of a surrogate pair can be encoded using this escape sequence.
-Unlike in Standard C, exactly two hex digits are required.
+Exactly four hex digits are required.

 (5)
    Any Unicode character can be encoded this way, but characters outside the Basic Multilingual Plane (BMP) will be encoded using a surrogate pair if Python is compiled to use 16-bit code units (the default).
-Individual code units which form parts of a surrogate pair can be encoded using this escape sequence.
+Exactly eight hex digits are required.

 .. index:: unrecognized escape sequence